Since the pandemic, microsites have proven to be a vital year-round resource for employees.

 In light of these challenges, the lowly benefits microsite emerged as an indispensable communication channel for a few reasons:

-Microsites gave HR teams more flexibility than the notoriously hard to update the corporate intranet.
+Microsites gave HR teams more flexibility than the notoriously hard-to-update corporate intranet.
 HR teams could deploy new content faster and more often.
 Besides, in an emergency, people aren’t going to log in to the company’s intranet, they’re going to need a quick resource that’s accessible to both them and their partners outside of the company’s firewall.

 The growing demand for work-from-home accommodations means companies can’t rely on physical common areas to share vital information.
 Microsites end up being the perfect candidate for company-wide, benefits-related announcements.